genelet/mlm/README.md

 ### 1.3) Prepare Web Server

-Have your web server to point website's document root to *www*.
-Optionally, you may assign both *SAMPLE_home/perl* and *SAMPLE_home/mlm/lib* to the Perl path:
+Please have your web server to assign website's document_root to be *www*.
+You should also assign both *SAMPLE_home/perl* and *SAMPLE_home/mlm/lib* to be in the Perl path:
 ```
 $ export PERL5LIB=/SAMPLE_home/perl:/SAMPLE_home/mlm/lib
 ```
 _Genelet_ and _mlm_ use only basic 3rd-party modules, which your server may already have.
-You may need to install the following modules.
-The corresponding packages in Ubuntu are marked too:
+Here is the list of the modules and the corresponding packages in Ubuntu:
 ```
 Test::Class               sudo apt-get install libtest-class-perl
 Digest::HMAC_SHA1         sudo apt-get install libdigest-hmac-perl